fdvieira/simple-time-application/README.md

 #### `terraform/prd/aws/eu-west-1/ecr/general`
 In the path `terraform/prd/aws/eu-west-1/ecr/general` is where the ECR resource is deployed by making use of a  [module](terraform_modules/ecr) that was created for the purpose.
 An ECR is created with the following parameters:
 - A name is set for the ECR, that will be in the form of `repo/image`;
-- Mutability is set to immutable to avoid pushes to the ECR with the same tatg.
+- Mutability is set to immutable to avoid pushes to the ECR with the same tag.
 So if you attempt to push an image with a tag that is already in the repository an error will be returned;

 #### `terraform/prd/aws/eu-west-1/eks/general`
 In the path `terraform/prd/aws/eu-west-1/eks/general` is where all the EKS resources are deployed by making use of the AWS EKS module available [online](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).
 There are a lot of available options in this module, in this specific case what's being deployed: